MEMORANDUM REGARDING COVID-19 AND THE IMPACT TO COMMERCIAL REAL ESTATE IN SOUTH CAROLINA

 Most loan documents do not contain force majeure provisions as lenders expect to get repaid on time no matter the delay.
 Often times loan documents prohibit landlords from granting rent concessions or modifying leases without lender consent.
 We encourage all readers to consider the impact of such concessions in the context of what is required by their loan covenants.
 Loan documents that contain “material adverse change” provisions may also give lenders the ability to place a borrower or guarantor in default as a result of closures due to COVID-19.
 Many loan documents also require borrowers to notify the lender of material adverse changes to avoid being in default.

-When permitted by the applicable loan documents, we have seen many clients grant lease concessions in the last week – especially to local tenants (as opposed to national tenants) and restaurant tenants.
-Most landlords that are granting concessions are requiring tenants to repay the concession amounts beginning on a date certain and over a three month period.
+When permitted by the applicable loan documents, we have seen many clients grant lease concessions in the last month – especially to local tenants (as opposed to national tenants) and restaurant tenants.
+Most landlords that are granting concessions are requiring tenants to repay the concession amounts beginning on a date certain and over a three-month period.
 We also encourage our landlord clients to consider including language stipulating the repayment of rent in the event that a tenant receives governmental assistance.
-We do not yet know the specifics of governmental intervention.
-That said, if the government provides a program to tenants for the payment of rent then the landlord should be the beneficiary of all or part of such concession.
-You may also want to consider including confidentiality provisions prohibiting either party from discussing the concession with third-parties.
+If the government provides a tenant with assistance for the payment of rent then the landlord should be the beneficiary of all or part of such concession.
+You may also want to consider including confidentiality provisions prohibiting either party from discussing the concession with third parties.

 Many clients are facing the impossibility of performance when it comes to closing.
 If you are under contract with a pending closing date, you may not be able to close because title cannot be updated given that the applicable county Register of Deeds (“ROD”) office is closed.
 Fortunately many ROD offices provide for electronic title updates and electronic recording.
 We are familiar with these procedures and ready to help you navigate electronic updates and recording wherever possible.
 We note that most title insurance companies are also taking blanket title exceptions for matters resulting from the pandemic.
 That said, some title companies are providing insurance when recording cannot occur through the use of gap indemnities and affirmative coverage.
 If you are unable to close, we can assist with contract modification language that delays closing until the pandemic has passed.